Reintegration of young people with disabilities and traumas. This programme tries to enable them to re-enter the social and professional world.

 School and vocational reintegration" area

-- Thanks to remedial education for 118 beneficiaries, transport assistance for 9 beneficiaries and the payment of tuition fees for 1 person, a total of 128 young people were able to return or continue to attend school/university.
+- Thanks to remedial education for 199 beneficiaries and transport assistance for 20 beneficiaries a total of 199 young people were able to return or continue to attend school/university.

 Awareness raising of families and society" area